awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-aws-integrations.md

 pip install requests_aws4auth -t .
 ```

-Then follow the instructions in [Creating the Lambda Function](#es-aws-integrations-s3-lambda-es-create), but specify the IAM role from [Prerequisites](#es-aws-integrations-dynamodb-es-prereq) and the following settings for the trigger:
+Then follow the instructions in [Create the Lambda function](#es-aws-integrations-s3-lambda-es-create), but specify the IAM role from [Prerequisites](#es-aws-integrations-dynamodb-es-prereq) and the following settings for the trigger:
 + **Table**: your DynamoDB table
 + **Batch size**: 100
 + **Starting position**: Trim horizon